buildwithfavas/react-codeMalyalamNotes/my-first-app/README.md

 ## useContext()

-- To pass data to child component by bypassing intermediate childrens
+- To pass data to child component by bypassing intermediate childrens.
-- there will be a (Provider, Consumer)
+- there will be a (Provider, Consumer).
 - const val = useContext(give Context name here);
 - we can give default value for useContext(100); so that it can be taken in components where its parent is not wrapped with Context.provider Component.

 ## useContext() in class component
-- wrap with <Context.Consumer> where it is used and return a function, place code inside function and argument will be the passed context value
+- wrap with <Context.Consumer> where it is used and return a function, place code inside function and argument will be the passed context value .

 ## useMemo / React.memo()
-- (for memorize)
+- (for memorize).
 - React.memo(Component name here);
-- we can give dependency also so that whenever the props changes its get rendered
+- we can give dependency also so that whenever the props changes its get rendered.
 - const value = useMemo(() => {
         return {
             key: 'value1',